PA-VAD: Diffusion-Based Pseudo-Only Video Anomaly Detection via Domain-Aligned Memory Updates: Proposed Method

 \section{Proposed Method}

-Motivated by the above limitations, we propose \textbf{PA-VAD}, a generation-driven approach that synthesizes pseudo-abnormal videos from a small number of real normal images and trains a detector on them.
-An overview is given in Fig.~\ref{fig1}.
-Our framework comprises two synergistic components: (i) a \emph{Class-Aware Pseudo-Anomaly Generator} and (ii) an \emph{Domain-Aligned Regularized Module}.
+We propose \textbf{PA-VAD}, a pseudo-only framework that trains a video anomaly detector \emph{without any real abnormal videos}.
+As illustrated in Fig.~\ref{fig2}, training uses real \textit{Normal} videos together with diffusion-generated pseudo-abnormal videos, while evaluation follows the standard splits with real \textit{Normal}/\textit{Abnormal}.
+An overview is provided in Fig.~\ref{fig1}.
+PA-VAD comprises two components: (i) \emph{Class-Aware Pseudo-Anomaly Generator} and (ii) \emph{Domain-Aligned Regularized Module (DARM)}.
 We detail each module below.